Andrea-Bruno/UISupportBlazor/README.md

-# AI rendered GUI for Blazor
+# AI rendered GUI and auto API for Blazor

 ## Our Mission